loadopoly/Loadopoly-OCR/README.md

 ---

 ## 🚀 What's New in v1.6.0
-- **Gemini 3 Pro Preview:** Upgraded the extraction engine to the latest high-reasoning model for superior entity detection and relational mapping.
+- **Gemini 2.5 Flash:** Upgraded the extraction engine to the latest high-performance model for blazing fast entity detection and relational mapping.
 - **Enhanced Graph Interaction:** Full D3.js zoom and pan support in all graph visualizations.
 - **Relational Cloud Integrity:** Robust reconstruction of knowledge graphs from Supabase JSONB dataframes, ensuring global views are as rich as local ones.
 - **Cluster View Database:** New hierarchical "Cluster View" for exploring the repository through semantic groupings (Era, Category, GIS Zone).